-Phosphatidylethanolamine N-Methyltransferase (PEMT) is an enzyme encoded for by the PEMT gene which is responsible for the conversion of phosphatidylethanolamine (PE) into phosphatidylcholine (PC) in the liver.
+Phosphatidylethanolamine N-Methyltransferase (PEMT) is an enzyme encoded by the PEMT gene which is responsible for the conversion of phosphatidylethanolamine (PE) into phosphatidylcholine (PC) in the liver.
 PC is a key component of the flexible cell membranes which surround every cell in our body and therefore plays an important role in cellular defence.

-Most of your PC comes from your diet, however, PEMT is able to synthesise PC directly meaning it is thought to play an important role in providing PC during times of starvation.
-As part of its activity PEMT produces homocysteine, which plays an important role in the MTHFR gene-related health issues.
+Most of your PC comes from your diet, however, PEMT is able to synthesize PC directly meaning it is thought to play an important role in providing PC during times of starvation.
+As part of its activity, PEMT produces homocysteine, which plays an important role in the MTHFR gene-related health issues.
 It is therefore important for you to consider both your PEMT and MTHFR genotypes to determine your overall function.

-It is important for you to add in 400 mg choline, green tea, and SAMe to your daily health choices.
-This is especially true for women after menopause or if your homocysteine levels are high and you carry this genetic variation.
+It is important for you to add 400 mg of choline, green tea, and SAMe to your daily health choices.
+This is especially true for women after menopause if your homocysteine levels are high or you have disequilibrium in your neurotransmitter urine metabolites.